opeyemitechpro/my-projects/docs/devops_projects/10micro.md

 ```

 !!! tip "Tip"
+    You will need to wait a short while for LoadBalancer URL to become ready before you can access it inthe browser.

-    After a short wait, AWS will assign a URL to the LoadBalancer service.
-You can retrieve this URL with:
+You can retrieve the LoadBalancer URL with:

 ``` sh
 kubectl get svc -n argocd
 ```
+OR use
 ``` sh
 kubectl get svc opeyemi-argo-cd-argocd-server -n argocd -o=jsonpath='{.status.loadBalancer.ingress[0].hostname}'
 ```

-Use this LoadBalancer URL to access ArgoCD UI from your browser
+Use this LoadBalancer URL to access ArgoCD UI from your browser.

 The initial password for the `admin` account is auto-generated and stored in the field `password` in a secret named `argocd-initial-admin-secret` in your Argo CD installation namespace.
 You can simply retrieve this password using kubectl: